Hydrologist & Flood Risk Specialist

 View DashboardMedia coverage of my research and achievements

-Read ArticleComprehensive coverage of the UN's midterm review of the Sendai Framework, assessing global progress in disaster risk reduction and establishing new initiatives for enhanced resilience and risk-informed sustainable development.
+Read ArticleComprehensive coverage of the UN's midterm review of the Sendai Framework, assessing global progress in disaster risk reduction.

-Read ArticleIn collaboration with a Northeastern researcher, the Tennessee Valley Authority this summer plans to test an AI-generated weather forecasting model to see if it will do a better job of predicting extreme rainfalls than traditional models.
+Read ArticleIn collaboration with a Northeastern researcher, the Tennessee Valley Authority plans to test an AI-generated weather forecasting model to better predict extreme rainfalls.

 Read ArticleNortheastern University researchers develop AI-powered flood prediction systems to help communities prepare for extreme weather events.

-Read ArticleA Dialogue of Civilizations course led by CEE Professor Auroop Ganguly traveled to India during the summer of 2023 to study climate science and engineering, adaptation and policy, data science and artificial intelligence, and cultural immersion.
+Read ArticleA Dialogue of Civilizations course traveled to India during summer 2023 to study climate science, engineering, adaptation and policy.

 Read ArticleResearch on using advanced modeling and AI techniques to reduce the impact of climate-related disasters and improve community resilience.